magnetrwn/tetris-tornado/README.md

 You start with a small base to drop tetrominoes on.
 During the game, there will be random gusts of wind, indicated by red arrows to prepare the player before they pick up speed.
 The player can then prepare for the pieces to be moved in the direction of the wind and adjust their strategy accordingly.

 The main objective of the game is to make as big of a tower as possible.
-The game is endless, with the score being the maximum number of pieces that have been kept (for a certain amount of time?)
+The game is **endless**, with the score being the maximum number of pieces that have been kept for a certain amount of time.

 ## Controls